big-data-and-economics/big-data-class-materials/README.md

 # Lectures

-*Note: While I have provided PDF versions of the lectures, they are best viewed in the original HTML format.*
+*Note: While I have provided PDF versions of the lectures (in folders above), they are best viewed in the original HTML format.*

 This is in progress.
 Check back in for progress to be made.